 Let us take a simple Trading Volume example.

-Average daily traded volume of Company A is 1000 and that of Company B is 1 million.
+The average daily traded volume of Company A is 1000, and that of Company B is 1 million.

-- If the trading volume is high, then investors will show more interest in the stock that may help in increase of the share price.
+- If the trading volume is high, then investors will show more interest in the stock that may help in an increase in the share price.

-- If the trading volume is low, then less investors will have interest in the stocks.
-Such stock will be less expensive due to unwillingness of investors to buy such stocks.
+- If the trading volume is low, then fewer investors will have an interest in the stocks.
+Such stock will be less expensive due to the unwillingness of investors to buy such stocks.

 Trading Volume – Colgate’s Case Study Example

-Growth rate is one of the most important parameter when we look at analyzing a company.
+The growth rate is one of the most important parameters when we look at analyzing a company.
 As a company becomes bigger and bigger, its growth tapers and reaches a long term sustainable growth rate.
-In this we discuss how sustainable growth rates are important.
+In this, we discuss how sustainable growth rates are important.

 #29 – Sustainable Growth